Eric Bledsoe: Personal life

 Bledsoe's mother, Maureen Reddick, worked several jobs and raised three children on her own in Birmingham, Alabama.
 Bledsoe has five children: sons Ethan and Emory and daughters Eriauna, Norah, and Noor.

-In October 2022 Bledsoe was arrested on misdemeanor charges of domestic violence.
+On October 27, 2022, Bledsoe was arrested in Lost Hills, California on misdemeanor charges of domestic violence.

+On June 18, 2025, Bledsoe was arrested near Los Angeles, California after allegedly striking a woman in the face.